dgfitch/glsl-experiments/README.md

 ## TODO

-- Get C interface to pulse audio working well, combine with beat
+- Get C interface to pulse audio working well
+  - maybe the problem was just default STDOUT buffering? try without
+  - combine with `beat`, either with `tail` or `tee` or something
 - vim macros or kb shortcuts to do quick changes, cut uniforms off, etc.
 - Tee to a shared pipe that the glslViewer process reads from
   - multiple beats/bpm adjustment